mikependon/RepoDB.NET/pages/references/multipleresultsets.md

 #### Key Take-aways

-- Ensure to wrap calls to [ExecuteQueryMultiple](/operation/executequerymultiple) with `using` keyword.
+- The method [QueryMultiple](/operation/querymultiple) is pre-extracting all the resultsets, whereas [ExecuteQueryMultiple](/operation/executequerymultiple) is extracting as per call-basis (via `Extract` or `Scalar` method).
-- You can have a lot of control with [ExecuteQueryMultiple](/operation/executequerymultiple) over [QueryMultiple](/operation/querymultiple) method.
+- Ensure to always wrap the calls to [ExecuteQueryMultiple](/operation/executequerymultiple) with `using` keyword.
-- The method [QueryMultiple](/operation/querymultiple) is pre-extracting all the resultsets, where as [ExecuteQueryMultiple](/operation/executequerymultiple) is extracting as per call-basis (via `Extract` or `Scalar`) method.
+- You can have a lot of controls with [ExecuteQueryMultiple](/operation/executequerymultiple) over [QueryMultiple](/operation/querymultiple) method.